njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ## **Funding Rates: All Campaigns vs. Successful Ones**

-Across all 1,000 campaigns, the median funding ratio — pledged contributions as a proportion of the stated goal — is 1.22x (i.e., campaigns raise about 22% more than their median goal), which, due to a small number of exceptionally over-funded campaigns, is substantially lower than the mean funding ratio, 2.00x.
+Across all 1,000 campaigns, the median funding ratio - the median percent funded multiplied by 100 - is 1.22x (i.e., campaigns raise about 22% more than their median goal), which, due to a small number of exceptionally over-funded campaigns, is substantially lower than the mean funding ratio, 2.00x.
 The significant divergence between mean and median endorses the median as the preferred method for measuring central tendency.

 The picture shifts considerably when the analysis is restricted to successful campaigns alone, increasing its median to 2.12x.
 Food (3.29x) and Photography (2.55x) lead among primary categories, followed by Games (2.39x) and Publishing (2.28x).
 Technology, despite its high success rate, has the lowest median funding ratio among successful campaigns (2.00x), suggesting that technology campaigns tend to hit their targets more precisely rather than dramatically exceeding them.